ssbc/ssb-index-feeds-spec/README.md

 ## Open questions

-- When should derived feeds should be generated, will this be different between normal clients and pubs?
+- Should pubs also use meta feeds?
 - What does this mean for following?
-If we detect a meta feed with a main feed that we already follow, should the follow automatically be upgraded to the main feed.
-Or should this only be done on feed rotation of the main feed?
+Should we replicate all the feeds in a meta feed for main feeds we already follow?
 - How do we handle other feed types?
 - What initial trust should be assigned and to what?
-- When and how will trust be calculated for derived feeds?
+- When and how will trust be calculated for claim feeds?

 [ssb-meta-feed]: https://github.com/ssb-ngi-pointer/ssb-meta-feed
 [trustnet]: https://github.com/cblgh/trustnet